sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 Electronic parts required for this build and code :

 * 1x arduino nano.
 * 1x DC-DC buck converter 5A to convert 6V NiMh to 4.5V.
-Would also work with 12V battery pack.
+Would also work with 12V battery pack:https://s.click.aliexpress.com/e/_9R0vlv
 * 1x DY-SV8F playback triggered sound board with enough flashes for all the tracks if well compressed in MP3.
 * 1x Audio amp
 * 2x smalls speakers 3W, 4Ohms